 “We’re heroes of the realm, with fortunes in our own right,” one of the heroes said.
 “Why in the Hells are we killing ourselves in this dungeon again?”

-We abandoned Maure Castle in favor of the Expedition to Castle Ravenloft.
-Admittedly, this is not a true megadungeon, since it is a mix of wilderness, location and castle encounters, but ultimately it shared some of the same failings of Maure Castle.
-It had the necessary megaplot (kill Straud, save the kingdom) but the unrelenting brutality of its planned and random encounters wore everyone down.
-The ability- and level-draining powers of the undead, coupled with the lack of well-stocked (and defended) nearby town, ultimately sapped our will to play the game.
+We abandoned Maure Castle in favor of the Expedition to Castle Ravenloft (Amazon).
+Admittedly, this more of a sandbox than a megadungeon, since it is a mix of wilderness, location and castle encounters, but ultimately it shared some of the same failings of Maure Castle.
+Unlike Maure, it had an ultimate goal (kill Straud, save the kingdom) but the unrelenting brutality of its planned and random encounters wore everyone down.
+The ability- and level-draining powers of the undead, coupled with the lack of well-stocked (and defended) town to resupply in, sapped our will to play the game.

 When Good Dungeons Go Bad

 With Ravenloft, we again ran into the limitations of the D&D 3.5 engine.
 Undead in Third Edition were a challenge; fighting nothing but undead was a nightmare, and not the good kind.
-Many of the mechancis that prove problematic in 3E -- including multi-round spell effects that effectively knock players out of combat for half the night -- are integral to 3E undead.
+Many of the mechanics that prove problematic in 3E — including multi-round spell effects that effectively knock players out of combat for half the night — are integral to 3E undead.
 It wore us down, and ultimately we gave it up as well.

 I can’t say that Maure Castle and Ravenloft killed our D&D campaign, but it certainly contributed to it.
 Many of the issues we ran into with these games were things that 4E was designed to address (speed of combat, save vs. do nothing, characters who could do nothing against certain monsters, the one-encounter work day, etc.).
 The campaigns ended up exacerbating some players’ frustrations with 3E, and they were the ones who found 4E most appealing in the playtest.